substrate-system/.github/profile/README.md

 ## Cryptography

-Modules that use the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API), for cryptography in the browser.
+Some modules that use the [Web Crypto API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API), for cryptography in the browser.

 * [@substrate-system/keys](https://github.com/substrate-system/keys) &mdash;